mr1aarb23/3D-Mesh-Objects-Classification/README.md

 ## Introduction

-Welcome to MecaNet, a project designed for the classification of mechanical objects using deep learning techniques.
+Welcome to 3d mesh objects classification with diffusionNet, this project is designed for the classification of 3d objects using deep learning techniques.
 The script is divided into twelve steps, providing a comprehensive guide through the entire process.

 ## Steps